 After consultation with the Graduate Students’ Association and consideration of economic job trends, the University of Alberta is the first Canadian university to implement the Professional Development (PD) Requirement (following some of the Ivy League colleges in the United States).

 It’s an exciting new initiative to help you recognize your talents, pursue your interests, learn professional skills and make the connections that will help you excel in your chosen field.
 Although it is mandatory for all incoming graduate students, some departments have professional development already incorporated into their programs.
 Please check with your department to confirm how this requirement is fulfilled in your program.

-- Within 12 months of your program's commencement for master’s students
+- Within 12 months of your program's commencement for full-time Master's students

-- Within 18 months of your program's commencement for doctoral students
+- Within 18 months of your program's commencement for full-time doctoral students

-- At time of degree completion for master's students
+- By the time of degree completion for Master's students

 - Within the first three years for almost all doctoral students